+Hill County Water is a groundwater system.
+Our drinking water comes from an infiltration gallery next to the Marias River.
 In 2007 Montana Rural Water Systems completed a source water protection plan for our system.
 This report provides additional information on the potential vulnerability of our wells to contamination.
-This report is available for review from Scott Decker.
-It is also available online at https://deq.mt.gov/water/programs/dw#accordion1-collapse2.
-The report can be summarized in the following table:
+This report is available for review from the district office.
+It is also available online at https://deq.mt.gov/water/programs/dw-sourcewater.The report can be summarized in the following table: